Graph Universal Adversarial Attacks: A Few Bad Actors Ruin Graph Learning Models: Notation and Background

 \section{Notation and Background}

 A graph is denoted as $G=(V,E)$, where $V$ is the node set and $E$ is the edge set.
-An unweighted graph is represented by the adjacency matrix $A=\{0,1\}^{|V|\times|V|}$; a weighted graph replaces the binary values of $A$ by real-valued weights.
-For undirected graphs $A$ is symmetric.
-In this work we consider unweighted and undirected graphs.
-The graph nodes may be accompanied by $d$-dimensional features, which collectively form the feature matrix $X$, whose dimension is $|V|\times d$.
+An unweighted graph is represented by the adjacency matrix $A=\{0,1\}^{|V|\times|V|}$.
+The graph nodes have $d$-dimensional features, which collectively form the feature matrix $X$, whose dimension is $|V|\times d$.

-More sophisticated feature representations (called embeddings) may be obtained in an unsupervised manner; see e.g., DeepWalk~\citep{perozzi2014deepwalk}, node2vec~\citep{grover2016node2vec}, and LINE~\citep{tang2015line}.
-Recently, graph neural networks~\citep{scarselli2008graph,Bruna2014,Duvenaud2015,Defferrard2016,Li2016,Gilmer2017,Kipf2017,Hamilton2017,velivckovic2017graph} emerge as a supervised approach for obtaining node embeddings and performing predictions simultaneously.
-In this work we use GCN~\citep{Kipf2017} as an attack example.

-In GCN, one normalizes the adjacency matrix into $\widehat{A}=\widetilde{D}^{-\frac{1}{2}}\widetilde{A}\widetilde{D}^{-\frac{1}{2}}$, where $\widetilde{A} = A + I$ and $\widetilde{D}$ is the diagonal adjusted degree matrix with diagonal entries $\widetilde{D}_{ii}=\sum_{j=1}^{|V|}\widetilde{A}_{ij}$.
+In GCN~\cite{Kipf2017}, one normalizes the adjacency matrix into $\widehat{A}=\widetilde{D}^{-\frac{1}{2}}\widetilde{A}\widetilde{D}^{-\frac{1}{2}}$, where $\widetilde{A} = A + I$ and $\widetilde{D}$ is the diagonal adjusted degree matrix with diagonal entries $\widetilde{D}_{ii}=\sum_{j=1}^{|V|}\widetilde{A}_{ij}$.
 Then, the neural network is

-where $\sigma$ denotes an activation function and $W^{(0)}$ and $W^{(1)}$ are model parameters.
+where $W^{(0)}$ and $W^{(1)}$ are model parameters.
 The training of the parameters uses the cross-entropy loss.
-Let $V_L$ be the set of training nodes and $Y$ be the one-hot label matrix.
-Then, with $C$ classes, the loss function is